-The MESA University Program is a UCSB undergraduate retention program for first generation college students within STEM field majors.
+The MESA University Program is a UCSB undergraduate retention program for STEM college students who attended educationally, economically, and geographically challenged schools.
 Coordinated by the University of California, Office of the President, the MESA University Program maximizes undergraduate students' academic potential to prepare them for careers in science, technology, engineering, and mathematics (STEM) fields.
 Staff and faculty work together to increase students’ awareness and access to graduate degree programs and to promote community service through outreach events and mentoring.

 Program Information